BRINGING MAKE MUSIC DAY TO THE UK

-Make Music Day UK Steering Group: Ann Barkway, Sarah Derbyshire (Orchestras Live), Barbara Eifler (Making Music), Betty Heywood (NAMM Foundation), Damien McGlynn (Voluntary Arts), Paul McManus (Music for All), Katy Spicer (English Folk Dance and Song Society) and Adam Taylor (International Association of Music Libraries).
+Make Music Day UK Steering Group: Ann Barkway, Sarah Derbyshire (Orchestras Live), Barbara Eifler (Making Music), Betty Heywood (NAMM Foundation), Tessa Marchington (Music in Offices), Damien McGlynn (Voluntary Arts), Paul McManus and Alice Monk (Music for All), Katy Spicer (English Folk Dance and Song Society) and Adam Taylor (International Association of Music Libraries).

 Make Music Day UK Project Manager – Alison Porter

 Last year, over 750 cities around the world threw citywide music celebrations on 21 June.

 It all started 35 years ago in France.

 In 1982, Jack Lang and his staff at the Ministry of Culture dreamed up an idea for a new kind of musical holiday.
 They imagined a day where free, live music would be everywhere: street corners and parks, rooftops and gardens, shop fronts and mountaintops.